dhthwy/r/README.md

 # r

+"I guess you can spend $25k on something that holds its value like a Toyota, keep it for 5 years, and then sell it for $10k to some poor shmuck before you get hit with $10k in repairs inevitably around the corner.
+The second buyer gets screwed in this case and then it winds up in the junk yard.

+Which comes out to roughly $250/mo to keep a car if you buy new and sell it before it turns junk.
+You can break everything you want to keep down into monthly costs."

+---

 "Impacts a LOT of industries.
 Since all of these new cars are guaranteed trash after 100k-150k miles, there'll be far less work for painters, which is actually an ok job for the average person."

 "I'm sorry but your $50k - 100k vehicle is actually a piece of shit, filled with piece of shit aluminum engine, plastic, and flimsy tech. $10k repairs because some plastic piece engine component broke.
 Could've been metal instead of plastic, but they don't want that part hitting 300k miles."